 We've provided some general information below about cloud computing.
 At RIT, information handling requirements (including the use of non-RIT servers for storage) are articulated in the Information Access and Protection Standard.
 Refer to the standard for more information about storage restrictions based on information classification.

 There are certainly some benefits to cloud computing, but the practice of saving content on the Internet is facing more scrutiny than ever.
 While there is no silver bullet solution to securing your cloud service, understanding how you can protect yourself is the best way to keep your information private.

 Make sure your computer meets the RIT Desktop & Portable Computer Standard before getting online.
 In addition to up-to-date anti-virus, make sure that your operating system and your web browser have the latest security patches installed.

 Don't use public computers to send private information over the Internet.
-You cannot be sure what security measures are in place and other people may have... ...
+You cannot... ...

 Everyone connected to the Internet is a potential target.
 Use of anti-virus and firewall software is critical in protecting your computer online; however, simply protecting your computer is not enough.

 Cyber criminals often target vulnerabilities in web browsers.
 Because Internet Explorer is the web browser used by most people, it has become a primary target.
 Using a different browser can reduce your risk while on the web.
 The table below lists alternative browsers:

 Wireless networks are generally considered to be less secure than wired networks; however, with proper configuration and encryption enabled, they can provide more than adequate security for most users.
 Read our Accessing Wireless Networks Safely Brochure to learn more and better protect your privacy.

 Wireless at RIT